Call for papers

 Only electronic submissions of papers will be accepted and a maximum of two (2) manuscripts, either as an author or a co-author, may be submitted.
 Files are easiest to handle if submitted in PDF format.
 MS Word and LaTeX are acceptable formats.
 The title should be listed in the header of each page.

-Please submit your paper by Friday February 22, 2019 at 11pm GMT (London time), per email to the organizers at firstname.lastname@example.org.
+Please submit your paper by Friday February 22, 2019 at 11pm GMT (London time), per email to the organisers at firstname.lastname@example.org.
 Please be sure to indicate in the subject field whether you want your paper to be considered for Frontiers-in-the-Rough or for a paper session.

 Submissions will be reviewed by a panel of reviewers and the organisers in order to create a conference of high quality papers that allow participants to read and provide developmental feedback to facilitate ultimate journal publication.
 Everyone who submits also agrees to serve as a reviewer for a maximum of two proposals if asked by the conference committee.